angelo-j/Drop2/README.md

 # Drop2 - A LibGDX Rain Catching Game

-Drop2 is a simple yet engaging game developed using the LibGDX framework.
-The objective is to control a bucket to catch falling raindrops.
+Your goal is simple: control a bucket to catch as many falling raindrops as possible before time runs out!
-The game features a main menu, options for sound and music control, a pause menu, and a high score tracking system.
+Featuring a sleek main menu, customizable sound and music settings, a pause menu, and a local high score system, Drop2 offers a polished and replayable arcade experience.
 ---

 ## 📌 Features